dendenxu/mipnerf360-pytorch-minus/readme.md

 **Visualize novel views of the trained model**

-Switch on vis_novel_view will switch datasets and visualizer used in the module.
+Switching on `vis_novel_view` will switch datasets and visualizer used in the module.
-This takes around 1.5 hours on a 3090, use ratio 0.25 for fast previewing.
+This takes around 1.5 hours on a 3090, use `ratio` 0.25 for fast previewing.

 ```shell
 python run.py -t visualize -c configs/mipnerf360_iphone_412.yaml vis_novel_view True ratio 0.5